All you need is a few simple ingredients and less than 30 minutes for hot, crispy Homemade Churros with Chocolate Sauce!

-Of course a churro isn’t a churro without a cinnamon-sugar shower.
+Of course homemade churros aren’t churros without a cinnamon-sugar shower.
 But I couldn’t stop there.
 The crispy batons beg to be dipped and dunked, so I’ve included a quick-fix recipe for warm chocolate dipping sauce.
-Dip once, dip twice, or dip three times with additional recipes for butterscotch sauce and raspberry sauce.

 - 1 1/2 teaspoons ground cinnamon